LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 - Very similar or even equivalent functions that are performed in different areas, different organizational units, or different health care facilities of a health care network should be modeled only once at the domain layer.
 The functions can be identified as similar by checking whether they use and update the same set of entity types.
 - If an entity type is updated or used by a function that is decomposed or specialized, then all of the subfunctions also use or update the entity type.
 For clearer models, it can be helpful to assign entity types only to functions that are not further refined by subfunctions.
 - Functions should be decomposed or specialized only to that level of detail needed to describe the support of the functions by single application components.
-- “Documentation” may not be modeled as a function in 3LGM^2 because it is an inherent part of a function updating an entity type.
-If an entity type is updated by a function and this entity type’s data are stored in an application component, we call this combination the “documentation of the entity type.”
-However, sometimes it may improve the readability of a model to include the word “documentation” in a function’s name.
+- "Documentation" may not be modeled as a function in 3LGM^2 because it is an inherent part of a function updating an entity type.
+If an entity type is updated by a function and this entity type’s data are stored in an application component, we call this combination the "documentation of the entity type."
+However, sometimes it may improve the readability of a model to include the word "documentation" in a function’s name.

 Identifying appropriate functions and entity types for a specific health care setting is a non-trivial task.
 The most elaborate but also the most direct way to identify functions and entity types of a setting is to conduct interviews with the persons performing the functions.
 Preparing and conducting these interviews, function patterns, or reference models providing lists of typical functions and of relationships between the functions of a specific type of health care setting may be helpful.
 In Chap.
 3, we develop patterns for functions that are performed in many health care settings.
-These patterns as well as a reference model for the domain layer of hospital information systems are available at http://​www.3lgm2.​de and can be used and refined for modeling a specific health information system.
+These patterns as well as a reference model for the domain layer of hospital information systems are available at http://www.3lgm2.de and can be used and refined for modeling a specific health information system.

 #### 2.14.5.3 Modeling the Logical Tool Layer
 The logical tool layer describes the application components of a health care setting and the communication between these components.
 For modeling the logical tool layer, the following rules should be observed: